awsdocs/aws-batch-user-guide/doc_source/IAM_policies.md

 # AWS Batch IAM policies, roles, and permissions<a name="IAM_policies"></a>

-By default, IAM users don't have permission to create or modify AWS Batch resources or to perform tasks using the AWS Batch API, AWS Batch console, or the AWS CLI\.
-To allow IAM users to perform these actions, create IAM policies that grant IAM users permission for the specific resources and API operations\.
-Then, attach the policies to the IAM users or groups that require those permissions\.
+By default, users don't have permission to create or modify AWS Batch resources or to perform tasks using the AWS Batch API, AWS Batch console, or the AWS CLI\.
+To allow users to perform these actions, create IAM policies that grant users permission for the specific resources and API operations\.
+Then, attach the policies to the users or groups that require those permissions\.

 When you attach a policy to a user or group of users, the policy either allows or denies the permissions to perform specific tasks on specific resources\.
 For more information, see [Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) in the *IAM User Guide*\.
 For more information about managing and creating custom IAM policies, see [Managing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html)\.